 The University of Portland School of Education has over 25 years of experience educating and assisting education professionals in the Edmonton area through its master of education (MEd) in educational leadership program.
 We are very excited to now offer P-12 educators and higher education professionals in the Edmonton area the opportunity to enroll in the University of Portland's doctor of education (EdD) program!
-A new Edmonton EdD cohort will begin every three years, beginning in summer (May) 2017.
+The first Edmonton EdD cohort will begin this summer (May) 2017; however, new applications to begin the program this summer are no longer being accepted.
+The next Edmonton EdD cohort will begin in summer (May) 2020 and a new cohort will begin every three years going forward.

 The EdD program in the nationally accredited School of Education combines innovative coursework and faculty expertise with applied research and best practices to prepare the next generation of leaders.
 The School of Education is Portland's premier institution preparing teachers and leaders.
 Shaped by the 200-year Holy Cross tradition, we affirm an ethos that each individual is a learner, that dignity and justice are achieved through education, and that education is a community responsibility.
 All programs in the School of Education are approved by Oregon (TSPC) and accredited nationally (NCATE/CAEP), with distinctions in the areas of evidence-based programming, faculty experience, and community outreach.
 The EdD program in Edmonton is offered pursuant to the written approval of the Minister of Innovation and Advanced Education.
 Tuition assistance, grants and coverage of living expenses are available through Student Aid Alberta.